NoahGJAC/RaidersOfTheLostTerminal/README.md

-# Indiana Jones and The Lost Terminal
+# Indiana Jones Raiders of the Lost Terminal

 ## Description

-"Indiana Jones and The Lost Terminal" is a dungeon looter game inspired by the iconic Indiana Jones series.
+"Indiana Jones Raiders of the Lost Terminal" is a dungeon looter game inspired by the iconic Indiana Jones series.
 This project was my first project in programming, developed as part of a class assignment.
 The game is a thrilling adventure, where players must navigate through dangerous hallways, avoid traps, collect treasures, and escape within a limited time.

 ## How to Play